jdaw1/placemat/Documentation/page_level.md

 ```
 `FlightSeparationLines` is an array nested about four deep.
-`FlightSeparationLines` is of the same length as GlassesOnSheets.
+`FlightSeparationLines` is of the same length as `GlassesOnSheets`.
-Each item of FlightSeparationLines is an array, each of which holds line descriptions, as many as there are lines on that page.
+Each item of `FlightSeparationLines` is an array, each of which holds line descriptions, as many as there are lines on that page.
 Each line description is an array, pieces of which can be as follows.

 * The first, and only the first, item of a line description may be `/Closed`, which specifies that the line is a closed loop.
-* The typical piece is `[a b]`, a and b being integers, which specifies that the line runs through the mid-point of the glass positions a and b, the line being perpendicular to the line connecting the centres.
+* The typical piece is `[a b]`, a and b being integers &ge;0, and strictly less than the number of circles on the page.
+The line runs through the mid-point of the glass positions a and b, the line being perpendicular to the line connecting the centres.
 So if the circles touch then the line segment touches their joint tangent.
 Order doesn&rsquo;t matter: `[a b]` and `[b a]` are equivalent.
 The integer a can be replaced with `[xa ya]` (making `[[xa ya] b]`), and likewise b with `[xb yb]`.
 * Between two pieces the non-array item `/Arc` causes the sharp corner between two straight lines to be replaced with a soft arc having radius `FlightSeparationsArcProportionRadius` &times; the radius of the circles.